InfosecGreg/ai-redteam-methodology/README.md

 The most efficient way to generate content is using the following agent workflows.

+#### To Generate a Phase Overview:

+Use the `/generate-phase` command followed by the phase reference.

+> `/generate-phase Phase 1`

+#### To Generate a Section Overview:

+Use the `/generate-section` command followed by the section reference.

+> `/generate-section 1.1`

 #### To Generate a Main Article:

-Use the `/generate-article` command followed by the section reference.
+Use the `/generate-article` command followed by the technique reference.

 > `/generate-article 1.2.1`

-This will automatically read the requirements and create the article in the `techniques/` folder.

 #### To Generate an Example Explanation:

 Use the `/generate-example` command followed by the example reference ID.

 > `/generate-example 1.2.1.E1`

-This will create a detailed deep-dive for that specific example in the `techniques/examples/` folder.

 ### Manual Usage